-The Tannehill Woodcarvers Club was chartered in 1985 for the purpose of promoting the art of wood carving in this area, to acquaint the general public with sculpturing in wood and to bring back and preserve the almost lost art of woodcarving.
+The Tannehill Woodcarvers Club was chartered in 1985 for the purpose of promoting the art of wood carving, to acquaint the general public with sculpturing in wood and to bring back and preserve the almost lost art of woodcarving.
 Tannehill Woodcarvers meets at the Tannehill State Park in the Cane Creek School on the 2nd Saturday of each month.